 Where do you want your business to go?
 Do you want to build a bigger rent roll, get more sales staff, open a second office, have more time off, win industry awards?
 Are these things you’ve talked about for years but still haven’t achieved?

 A plan can make these dreams reality.
 Planning gives you direction and keeps you on the path to success.
-It helps you focus on those things that are important, prioritise activities, deal with crises and manage your time and resources.
+It helps you focus on those things that are important, prioritize activities, deal with crises and manage your time and resources.

 So where to start, how are you going to get from A to B?
 The first step is to know where your business is now and this is where another old saying – “what gets measured gets done” – comes into play.

 As business owners we need to know what our numbers are so that we can track, manage and improve performance.
 My blog Know Your Numbers looks at some of Key Performance Indicators you need to consider for sales.
 You also need to review property management and admin, and look at how many staff you have and what they do.